 If you have questions or would like feedback on your teaching, CETL staff are available for individual consultations and a midterm student evaluation.

-CETL Certificate Program
+Spring: CETL Certificate Program

 This program is designed for early-career educators who are interested in expanding their knowledge about teaching, learning, and instructional technology.
 Participants select discussion topics, talk with experienced faculty about successful teaching practices they use, and share positive experiences and challenges with each other.
 Certificates are awarded upon completion of a small teaching project.